 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
-This included sharps safety, sepsis awareness and lone working.
+We viewed risk assessments which covered a range of potential hazards in the practice and detailed control measures that had been put in place to reduce any risks.